Star Trek: Comics

 Star Trek-based comics have been issued almost continuously since 1967, published by Marvel, DC, Malibu, Wildstorm, and Gold Key, among others.
 In 2009, Tokyopop produced an anthology of Next Generation-based stories presented in the style of Japanese manga.
 In 2006, IDW Publishing secured publishing rights to Star Trek comics and issued a prequel to the 2009 film, Star Trek: Countdown.
 In 2012, IDW published the first volume of Star Trek – The Newspaper Strip, featuring the work of Thomas Warkentin.
-As of 2020, IDS continues to produce new titles.
+As of 2020, IDW continues to produce new titles.